 Don’t allow important issues to linger and become urgent.
 For example, promptly deal with a warning light on your automobile dashboard, a missing wallet, something that looks like a legal or government notice in the mail or an unknown charge on your debit card.

 Understand the importance of protecting your personal information (part 2).
 For example, don’t use a credit card or debit card at unreputable places or provide your Social Security number to everyone who asks for it, even on every job application.
 Learn to recognize attempts to trick you or steal your information, such as through phishing emails and imposter phone calls and texts.
-Young people can be too trusting with information that can be used in ways that are dangerous.
+Many people can be too trusting with information that can be used in ways that are dangerous.

 Make saving a priority if you have a job.
 Maybe you want a car, a new smartphone or a spring break trip.
 Whatever your financial goal is, almost no one makes all the money they need for that expense at one time.
 And if you learn the discipline of saving early, that habit will serve you well for the rest of your life.
 Start by saving $1 a week.
 You may say $1 a week is never going to amount to anything.
 It’s not about the amount; it’s about developing the habit.
 Once the habit is ingrained, you can increase the amount you save in the months and years ahead.